politanch/swissdd/index.md

 ```

-The webservice is documented on opendata.swiss (language settings can be found at the bottom of the page):
+The webservice of the federal statistical office is documented on opendata.swiss (language settings can be found at the bottom of the page):

 <img src="https://handbook.opendata.swiss/images/terms_by-ask.svg" alt="" width="12%"/>